 PROXY STATEMENT FOR ANNUAL MEETING OF STOCKHOLDERS 1

 Information Concerning the Proxy Materials and the Annual Meeting 1

 Voting Procedures and Vote Required Delivery of Documents to Security Holders Sharing an Address 2

 Delivery of Documents to Security Holders Sharing an Address 3

 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 4

 ELECTION OF DIRECTORS (Proposal No. 1) 5

 CORPORATE GOVERNANCE 8

 Board of Directors 8

 Director Independence 8

 Board Meetings and Attendance 8

 Annual Meeting Attendance 8

 Stockholder Communications with the Board 8

 Board Committees 8

 Family Relationships 9

 Involvement in Certain Legal Proceedings 10

 Leadership Structure of the Board 10

 Risk Oversight

 DIRECTOR COMPENSATION 11

 INFORMATION ABOUT OUR EXECUTIVE OFFICERS 12

 EXECUTIVE OFFICER COMPENSATION 13

 Compensation Discussion and Analysis 13

 Summary Compensation Table for Fiscal Years 2015 and 2014 14

 Employment Agreements 14

 Other Compensation 14

 Outstanding Equity Awards at 2015 Fiscal Year End 15

 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS 16

 SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 17

-10

 COMPENSATION COMMITTEE REPORT 18

-10

 AUDIT COMMITTEE REPORT 19

-20

 RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS (Proposal No. 2) 20

 PROPOSAL TO AUTHORIZE THE BOARD OF DIRECTORS TO AMEND THE COMPANY'S CERTIFICATE OF INCORPORATION, TO

 EFFECT A REVERSE SPLIT OF OUR OUTSTANDING COMMON STOCK AT THEIR DISCRETION (Proposal No. 3) 21

 Summary 21

 Risks of the Proposed Reverse Stock Split 23

 Principal Effects of the Reverse Stock Split 24

 Board Discretion to Implement or Abandon Reverse Stock Split 25

 Fractional Shares 25

 No Dissenter's Rights 26

 Certain United State Federal Tax Income Consequences 26

 Accounting Consequences 26

 Exchange of Stock Certificates 26

 Book-Entry 27

 Vote Required and Recommendation 28

 APPROVAL OF THE ISSUANCE OF SECURITIES IN ONE OR MORE NON-PUBLIC OFFERINGS WHERE THE MAXIMUM

 DISCOUNT AT WHICH SECURITIES OFFERED WILL BE EQUIVALENT TO A DISCOUNT OF 25% BELOW MARKET PRICE OF OUR

 COMMON STOCK IN ACCORDANCE WITH NASDAQ MARKETPLACE RULE 5635(D) (Proposal No. 4) 29

 Summary 29

 Background 29

 NASDAQ Listing Requirements and the Necessity of Stockholder Approval 30

 Vote Required and Recommendation 30

-•

-APPROVAL OF THE ISSUANCE OF AN AGGREGATE OF UP TO 3,125,000 SHARES OF THE COMPANY'S SERIES A CONVERTIBLE
+APPROVAL OF THE ISSUANCE OF AN AGGREGATE OF 2,500,000 SHARES OF THE COMPANY'S SERIES A CONVERTIBLE

 PREFERRED STOCK IN ACCORDANCE WITH NASDAQ MARKETPLACE RULE 5635(D) (Proposal No. 5) 31

 Summary 31

 Background 31

-Series A Convertible Preferred Stock 31

-NASDAQ Listing Requirements and the Necessity of Stockholder Approval 33

-33

-Voted Required and Recommendation 33

-APPROVAL OF THE ISSUANCE OF AN AGGREGATE OF UP TO 4,500,000 SHARES OF THE COMPANY'S SERIES B CONVERTIBLE PREFERRED STOCK AND WARRANTS TO PURCHASE 5,625,000 SHARES OF THE COMPANY'S COMMON STOCK IN 2.4

-ACCORDANCE WITH NASDAQ MARKETPLACE RULE 5635(D) (Proposal No. 6) 34

-Summary 34

-Background 34

-Series B Convertible Preferred Stock 35

-Warrants 37

-NASDAQ Listing Requirements and the Necessity of Stockholder Approval 37
+NASDAQ Listing Requirements and the Necessity of Stockholder Approval 32

-Voted Required and Recommendation 38
+Voted Required and Recommendation 32

-FUTURE STOCKHOLDER PROPOSALS 39
+FUTURE STOCKHOLDER PROPOSALS 33

-EXPENSES AND SOLICITATION 39
+EXPENSES AND SOLICITATION 33

-OTHER BUSINESS 39
+OTHER BUSINESS 33

-ADDITIONAL INFORMATION 39
+ADDITIONAL INFORMATION 33

 APPENDIX A - AUDIT COMMITTEE CHARTER A-1

 APPENDIX B - COMPENSATION COMMITTEE CHARTER B-1

 APPENDIX C - CORPORATE GOVERNANCE AND NOMINATION COMMITTEE CHARTER C-1

 APPENDIX D - FORM OF AMENDMENT OF CERTIFICATE OF INCORPORATION D-1

-APPENDIX E - FINANCIAL STATEMENTS OF LOGICMARK, LLC FOR THE YEARS ENDED DECEMBER 31, 2015, AND DECEMBER 31, 2014 E-1

-APPENDIX F - UNAUDITED PRO FORMA CONDENSED COMBINED FINANCIAL STATEMENTS THAT GIVE EFFECT TO THE BUSINESS COMBINATION BETWEEN LOGICMARK LLC AND NXT-ID, INC. F-1